Eelkevd/Blog-website/README.md

 # Version 2 (9-2-2018) (this readme is about version 2, see version 2 map)

+# !!
+SHORTCUTS
+The owner (blogger) can type in shortcuts.
+As of now they are the following:
+- cg : CodeGorilla,
+- gn : Groningen,
+- www : world wide web

 # Changelog
 - Seperated pages for visitors & owner
 - Titles are shown above blogtext